jacobala1/comp423-course-notes/docs/tutorials/rust-setup.md

 Welcome!
 In this tutorial you will learn how to create a basic development container for the Rust programming language.
-Along the way you will gain familiarity with setting up container through VS Code and even be able to wrtie and run a basic Rust program.
+Along the way you will gain familiarity with setting up container through VS Code and even be able to write and run a basic Rust program.

 ## Why is This Important?

-Setting up a developement container for specific coding languages allows for efficient collaboration by enabling all users to work in the same environment (language version, specific extensions needed, etc...) regardless of their machine and without the need of manually installing them on your machine.
+Setting up a development container for specific coding languages allows for efficient collaboration by enabling all users to work in the same environment (language version, specific extensions needed, etc...) regardless of their machine and without the need of manually installing them on your machine.
 Being able to build, understand, and utilize containers is an important aspect for software developers and further broadens your technical skillset.

 ## Prerequisites